Key Cost Factors: What's the Price to Move a Piano?

 This May Also Interest You: We Gotta Move These Refrigerators: A Step-by-Step Guide to Moving Your Fridge

-Read on to discover how much professional piano moving costs, plus the various factors that influence that figure.
+Here’s how much it’ll cost to hire a piano-moving maestro, plus the various factors that influence that figure.

 Do I Need a Piano Mover?

 In short, yes.
-Most pianos are heavy and awkward, and trying to move your piano without the necessary equipment and know-how can result in injuries to yourself and damage to your piano or home.
+Most pianos are heavy, awkward and expensive, and trying to move your piano without the necessary equipment and know-how can result in injuries to yourself and damage to your piano or home.